tensorlayer/TensorLayerX/README.md

 ## Define a model

-You can immediately use tensorlayerx to define a model, using your favourite framework in the background, like so:
+You can immediately use TensorLayerX to define a model, using your favourite framework in the background, like so:
 ```python
 import os
 os.environ['TL_BACKEND'] = 'tensorflow' # modify this line, switch to any framework easily!